OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 > off if it is clear enough.

 #### Building the flow
+If Node-RED is not available on your machine, see on the [Node-RED web-site](https://nodered.org/) how to get it up and running.

 Start node-red, on any machine you want, as long as you can see from it the machine(s) the services are running on.
 ```
  $ node-red